Introduction

 Certification in project management and Microsoft Office Suite from a reputable and objective organization will help you stand out in a competitive work market, boost your chances of advancement, and eventually become an independent consultant.

 Certification normally requires a mix of education, experience, and examination, though criteria vary by location.
-By including a Code of Ethics, successful certification programs defend the public welfare.
+Successful certification programs defend the public welfare by including a Code of Ethics.

 Projected Career Map

 Career advancement is driven by reputation and recognition.
-Assignments published in major periodicals that are well-received will assist forward-thinking Copywriters in making their mark.
+Assignments published in well-received major periodicals will assist forward-thinking Copywriters in making their mark.

 Junior copywriters advance through ever larger and more important briefs to middleweight and ‘heavyweight’ positions.